 - In public spaces, decoration placement shall be coordinated in conjunction with Facilities Operations.
 Large scale decorations that require hanging, mounting, attachment, etc., in public spaces, shall be placed or have oversight by Facilities Operations personnel.

-- All University decorations on the exterior of buildings or on the grounds shall be placed by and be the responsibility of Facilities Operations.
+- All University decorations on the exterior of buildings or on the grounds shall be placed by and be the responsibility of Facilities Maintenance and Operations.
 No other exterior decorations are permitted.

 Heritage Hall Guidelines for Space Use